2023 Best Special Education Bachelor's Degree Schools in North Carolina

 Top 10 Best Special Education Bachelor's Degree Schools

 Our analysis found East Carolina University to be the best school for special education students who want to pursue a bachelor’s degree in North Carolina.
-ECU is a very large public school located in the city of Greenville.
+ECU is a fairly large public school located in the small city of Greenville.

 Special Ed majors at ECU take out an average of $24,908 in student loans while working on their Bachelor's Degree.

-Full Special Education at East Carolina University Report
+Full Special Education at Appalachian State University Report

 While working on their Bachelor's Degree, special ed majors at UNC Charlotte accumulate an average of around $24,942 in student debt.

-You’ll join some of the best and brightest minds around you if you attend University of North Carolina at Greensboro.
-The school came in at #4 on this year’s Best Special Education Bachelor’s Degree Schools in North Carolina list.
+You’ll be in good company if you decide to attend University of North Carolina at Greensboro.
+It ranked #4 on our 2023 Best Special Education Bachelor’s Degree Schools in North Carolina list.
 Located in the city of Greensboro, UNC Greensboro is a public school with a fairly large student population.

 Read full report on Special Education at University of North Carolina at Greensboro